pthu/sahd/docs/store/contribution.md

 We welcome your input!

-As you may have noticed, the documents follow certain strict format:
+As you may have noticed, the entries follow the following format:

 	Introduction
 	1. Root and Comparative Material